ggezuexe/Documentation_creator/test_files/documentation_f_11.md

-The Python script `f_11.py` prompts the user to enter a positive integer and then performs the following operations:
+The Python script `f_11.py` prompts the user to input a positive integer and performs an action based on the provided input.
+If the input is a positive integer, the script prints a sequence of 0s and 1s up to the number just before the entered integer.
+Specifically, numbers at even indices in this sequence are represented by '0', and those at odd indices are represented by '1'.
+If the entered number is not positive, the script outputs a message indicating the input is not a positive number.

+Here is a detailed breakdown of the script's functionality:

-1. It starts by capturing user input with a prompt "Adj meg egy pozitív egész számot" which translates to "Please enter a positive integer".
-The input is converted to an integer and stored in the variable `szam`.
+1. The script starts by asking the user to input a positive integer and stores it in the variable `szam`.

-2. The script checks if the entered number (`szam`) is greater than zero.
-If it is, the script enters a loop that iterates from 0 up to (but not including) the entered number.
+2. It checks if `szam` is greater than 0.
+   - If true, it enters a `for` loop that iterates from 0 up to, but not including, the number stored in `szam`.

-3. Inside the loop:
+   - Inside the loop:
-   - If the current index (`i`) is divisible by 2 (i.e., `i % 2 == 0`), the script prints "0".
-   - If the current index is not divisible by 2, the script prints "1".
+     - For indices that are even (e.g., 0, 2, 4), it prints '0'.
+     - For indices that are odd (e.g., 1, 3, 5), it prints '1'.

-4. If the entered number is not greater than zero (i.e., it is zero or negative), the script prints "Ez nem egy pozitív szám", which translates to "This is not a positive number".
+3. If the input number is not greater than 0, it prints the message "Ez nem egy pozitív szám" to indicate that the entered number is not a positive integer.

-Thus, the program generates a sequence of zeros and ones based on whether the index is even or odd, respectively, provided that the input is a positive integer.
-If the input is non-positive, it informs the user that the entered number isn't positive.
+This script is useful for generating a binary pattern based on the integer input and can serve as an educational tool for understanding basic Python control structures such as conditional statements and loops.